 - Get the Tips You Need!

 Participate in extracurricular activities – Volunteer work and extracurricular activities are extremely important.
 These activities, both on and off campus, can be immensely helpful to your student’s growing awareness of their strengths, weaknesses, likes, and dislikes, all of which are critical to the career decision-making process.
 These activities are also viewed positively by employers.
 Carleton’s co-curricular record (CCR) program allows students to record their extracurricular experiences.
-Click here to learn more about the co-curricular record.
+Learn more about the co-curricular record.

-Try out direct employer contact – Encourage your son or daughter to find companies or organizations that fit with their interests.
-Your son or daughter would need to research the company through their website and then look to contact them directly stating their interest in working for the company.
+Try out direct employer contact – Encourage your student to find companies or organizations that fit with their interests.
+Your student would need to research the company through their website and then look to contact them directly stating their interest in working for the company.
 Given their research, they should be able to determine the best department or role for them within the organization.
-Direct employer contact, or “cold calling”, can feel like a shot in the dark.
-However, it is actually one of the most effective job search strategies students can employ.
+Direct employer contact, or “cold calling”, can feel like a shot in the dark, however, it is actually one of the most effective job search strategies students can employ.

-Encourage your son or daughter to make time for their career planning – With many demands on time, students too often put off their career planning “until tomorrow”.
-Encourage your son or daughter to use Carleton University’s Career Services as early as their first year and to visit often.
-Do not despair, however, if your son or daughter graduates without a job.
+Encourage your student to make time for their career planning – With many demands on time, students too often put off their career planning “until tomorrow”.
+Encourage your student to use Carleton University’s Career Services as early as their first year and to visit often.
+Do not despair, however, if your student graduates without a job.
 All career fields have different search deadlines and it takes time to find the right opportunity.
 Being a full-time student and a full-time job seeker is a challenging experience.
 But remember, Career Services is still available to help alumni with their career planning and development.